Boxer (armoured fighting vehicle)

-The Boxer is a multirole armoured fighting vehicle designed by an international consortium to accomplish a number of operations through the use of installable mission modules.
+The Boxer is family of armoured fighting vehicles designed by an international consortium to accomplish a number of operations through the use of installable mission modules.
 The governments participating in the Boxer programme have changed as the programme has developed.
 The Boxer vehicle is produced by the ARTEC GmbH (armoured vehicle technology) industrial group, and the programme is being managed by OCCAR (Organisation for Joint Armament Cooperation).
-ARTEC GmbH is based in Munich; its parent companies are Krauss-Maffei Wegmann GmbH and Rheinmetall Military Vehicles GmbH on the German side, and Rheinmetall Defence Nederland B.V. for the Netherlands.
+ARTEC GmbH is based in Munich; its parent companies are KNDS Deutschland GmbH & Co and Rheinmetall Land Systeme GmbH on the German side, (with Australian factory) and Rheinmetall Defence Nederland B.V. for the Netherlands.
 Overall, Rheinmetall has a 64% stake in the joint venture.

-A distinctive and unique feature of the vehicle is its composition of a drive platform module and interchangeable mission modules which allow several configurations to meet different operational requirements.
+A distinctive and unique feature of the vehicle is its composition of a drive module and interchangeable mission modules which allow several configurations to meet different operational requirements.
+The drive module has been produced in the following build configurations: A0, A1, A2, A3 and an A2/A3 hybrid.
+These configuration changes are the result of improvements resulting primarily from the mission in Afghanistan, and modifications required by some users.
+The main changes are in protection levels (increased), uprated suspension to account for a weight increase, and the powerpack.

 Other names in use or previously used for Boxer are GTK (Gepanzertes Transport-Kraftfahrzeug; armoured transport vehicle) Boxer and MRAV (Multi-Role Armoured Vehicle).
-Confirmed Boxer customers as of April 2022 are Germany, the Netherlands, Lithuania, Australia and the UK.
-The Boxer has been produced and seen service in A0, A1 and A2 configurations.
-The UK Boxer will be of the A3 configuration.
-Australian deliveries are an A2/A3 hybrid.
+GTK is the official Bundeswehr designation for Boxer.
+Confirmed Boxer customers as of February 2025 are Germany, the Netherlands, Lithuania, Australia, the UK, Ukraine, and Qatar.